How To Clean A Cooker Hood

 There are many different cleaning products which are designed specifically to tackle steel surfaces.
 Make use of these.
 Spray across the top of the hood and wipe with a gentle cloth, like a jay-cloth or soft sponge.
 Avoid harsh brushes, especially wire ones – these will mark the steel.

 If you’re performing a deep clean, you’ll want to clean the underside of the hood, too.
 If there are any hard-to-reach crevices there, then an old, soft toothbrush can work wonders.

 Once you’ve done this, you’ll want to apply an extra coat of gloss to get the whole thing looking as shiny and new as possible.
 There are a few different ways of doing this – some advocate a smudge of WD40, whilst others prefer to apply baby oil.
 Either solution will rid the surface of greasy hand-marks and ensure a gleaming finish.

-Glass hoods can be cleaned using a similar process, with some subtle differences.
-You’ll need:
+Glass hoods can be cleaned using a similar process to steel ones, with some subtle differences.

 - Rubber gloves

 - Bicarbonate of soda

 - Glass cleaner